Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 This creates multiple Binding entries for the Action: one for the Composite as a whole, and then, one level below that, one for each Composite part.
 The Composite itself doesn't have a Binding path property, but its individual parts do, and you can edit these parts like any other Binding.
 Once you bind all the Composite's parts, the Composite can work together as if you bound a single control to the Action.

+> [!NOTE]
-**Note**: The set of Composites displayed in the menu is depends on the value type of the Action.
+> The set of Composites displayed in the menu is depends on the value type of the Action.
 This means that, for example, if the Action is set to type "Button", then only Composites able to return values of type `float` will be shown.

 To change the type of a Composite retroactively, select the Composite, then select the new type from the **Composite Type** drop-down in the **Properties** pane.